BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 │ Created public version by eliding private key
 ```

-Afterward, you can view the public version:
+Afterward, you can view this new public version of your XID:

 ```
 envelope format "$PUBLIC_XID"